Kartaverse/Kartaverse-Docs/docs/TouchDesigner.md

 ## Extra Learning Resources

 **kvrFisheyeStereo**
 Check out the Kartaverse [kvrFisheyeStereo](kvrFisheyeStereo) node that works in Resolve/Fusion.
+It provides a quick way to generate a 180VR SBS STMap warping template image that is calibrated to your exact camera lens.

 ---